amoghagnihotri/TetrisAI_Beatris/README.md

 ### Team

-This project was made as a project for Dr. Caramanis' EE460J Data Science Laboratory class at The University of Texas at Austin.
-The team consisted of [Amogh Agnihotri](amoghagnihotri@utexas.edu), Ramya Rajasekaran, Reese Costis, Prajakta Joshi, Rebecca Phung, and Suhas Raja.
+This project was for the final project for Dr. Caramanis' EE460J Data Science Laboratory class at The University of Texas at Austin.
+The team consisted of [Amogh Agnihotri](mailto:amoghagnihotri@utexas.edu), Ramya Rajasekaran, Reese Costis, Prajakta Joshi, Rebecca Phung, and Suhas Raja.
+Starting code was taken from a similar [past project](https://github.com/nuno-faria/tetris-ai)